RafaelLaya/ENGR102/README.md

 # ENGR102
 ENGR102 is an introduction to electronics class.
 The class uses the arduino board to introduce students to electronics.

-ENGR102 is the first class I took at my college (while also taking Calculus I and English 101).
+ENGR102 is the first class I took at my college.

 A make-it-better report consists on taking some of the equipment that we just learned how to use and create something!